-A partnership with more than 100 partners over the course of its tax year is required to file the Form PTE electronically.
+A partnership with more than 100 partners over the course of its tax year must file the Form PTE electronically.
 The partnership may be eligible to receive a hardship waiver by completing the Partnership E-file Waiver Request (Form PWR).
 The partnership must submit the request at least 30 days before the due date of the return, including extensions.
-For more information about e-filing, go to MTRevenue.gov or call us at (406) 444-6900.
+For more information about e-filing, visit MTRevenue.gov or call us at (406) 444-6900.